wp-plugins/responsive-video-shortcodes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This tiny Plugin allows you to embed Online Video from YouTube, Vimeo and more for a responsive Layout - they scale according to the screen size.
-It features shortcode and widget.

 == Description ==